khanahmedm/khanahmedm.github.io/README.md

 # Online Resume
 Hi!
 My name is Ahmed Khan.
 I am building this online resume to showcase my experiences, projects and skills.
 The information on this website is similar to what I have on LinkedIn.
-However, I have more control on how to display data.
+However, I have more control on how to display the data and format the UI.
 I am using the following technical components:

 * HTML
 * JavaScript